resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

 Inserting 10,000 values took 0.733565 seconds with batching=True
 ```

-In this example we are ignoring network requests, choosing not to worry about durability, and focusing specifically on the bottleneck of sequential writes to the database.
-And under these conditions we can see that batching improves efficiency, both for resource utilization (less inserts to the database).
+In this example we can see that batching improves efficiency, both for resource utilization (less inserts to the database).
 And it becomes more and more impactful at higher volumes.
 Try it out 50,000 or 100,000 inserts to see for yourself using the [batching-benchmark](https://github.com/resonatehq/examples-py/features/batching-benchmark) example in the examples-py repository.